83 return to Delhi from Italy, quarantined at Army facility in Manesar

 Apart from playing games, watching TV and having meals together within a barrack, no one will be allowed to interact with the members of another barrack and definitely not of another sector, they said.
 "Those found infected will be shifted to Safdarjung hospital isolation ward for further medical exams and recovery.
 Samples will be sent to Department of Virology AIIMS and confirmation will be done by the NCDC (National Centre for Disease Control)," they added.

+The Army officials said 119 individuals who were on board Diamond Princess Cruise Ship off Japan Coast and brought back in an Air India's special flight from Japan, and currently under quarantine facility at Manesar, completed their two weeks of quarantine on Wednesday.
+"Once the final test results which are expected by tomorrow (March 12) arrive, they will be allowed to go home with their detailed documentation sent to the district/state surveillance units for further surveillance," they added.

 Indian students brought to India from China were also kept at the Army's quarantine centre in Manesar.
-The Union health ministry said on Wednesday the number of confirmed cases of novel coronavirus in India has risen to 60, with two fresh positive cases -- one each from Delhi and Rajasthan -- being reported..
+The Union health ministry said on Wednesday the number of novel coronavirus patients in the country has risen to 60, with 10 more positive cases -- eight from Kerala and one each from Delhi and Rajasthan -- being reported since Tuesday's update..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)